Lidor-Tadela/Analyze-url-extention/README.md

 # Analyze-url-extention

-For people who need to updated to URL by +1
+This repo was create for people who read or watch online and want to go to the next chapter or episode without clicking on built in buttons and seeing ads.